Luiz-Lorena/MaxCoveringPreferences/README.md

 - The code was developed using Julia Language.
 Download julia from https://julialang.org/downloads/
 - The experiments can be executed by running "main.jl"
+- Data for the experiments can be downloaded from https://drive.google.com/drive/folders/1YJ8w6y5Pn-BWNR2YDSZKncOJl3-AE42K?usp=drive_link